 This fingerprint can help us build relationships between documents for records management purposes and help reduce the number of classification errors by recognizing what content should be classified as a record.

-It can also help us to group together like information, such as all content related to a certain customer across all content sources, which improves productivity and the collaboration experience, in additional to helping us to be more compliant.
+It can also help us to group together like information, such as all content related to a certain customer across all content sources, which improves productivity and the collaboration experience, in addition to helping us to be more compliant.

 3. Natural Language Processing

 Natural Language Processing (NLP) is artificial intelligence concerned with the interactions between computers and human (natural) languages.
 It also looks at how to program computers to process enormous amounts of natural language data using linguistic analysis.

 NLP includes a large group of automation tasks, but a few directly apply to records management.
 First, NLP can be used to identify terms and metadata that are actually relevant to the document, as if a person had manually read and chosen terms, rather than the terms that appear most frequency.

 Second, optical character recognition (OCR) can recognize text in images and classify them appropriately.

 Third, given a chunk of text, NLP can identify the relationships among named entities.
 For example, it could pull the name of a person from the document and automatically look up what department they work in, even if the department is not mentioned in the document directly.

 There are many more examples, but these are just a few.

 Automated rules can perform repetitive actions on your behalf.
 They are triggered when certain criteria are met.
 For example, when a document is classified as a contract over $500,000 a retention schedule can be automatically applied.